npri-tools/npri/README.md

-# npri-db
+# npri
-Scripts for accessing and copying NPRI, Stat Can, and other data
+A Python package providing easy-to-use code that returns recently reported emissions from facilities, socio-economic information for places, emissions records for specific companies and industries, and emissions trends over time